 See also: Why is my dog losing hair?

 Improve Their Diet

-One of the best ways to minimize hair loss in the worst dog breeds for shedding is to make sure that your dog is eating a healthy and balanced diet.
+One of the best ways to minimise hair loss in the worst dogs for shedding is to make sure that your pup is eating a healthy and balanced diet.

 Food allergies and reactions to nasty preservatives and fillers in commercial pet food is notorious for causing heavy shedding.